astropy/astropy-APEs/APE9.rst

 binned into time windows.
 These types of applications require some basic
 functionality:

 #.
-Extending / concatenating timeseries'
+Extending timeseries with extra rows
 #.
+Concatenating multiple timeseries objects
+#.
 Sorting
 #.
-Slicing / selecting time ranges
+Slicing / selecting time ranges (indexing)
 #.
-Re-binning timeseries
+Re-binning and re-sampling timeseries
 #.
 Interpolating to different time stamps.
 #.
 Masking
+#.
+Support for subtraction and addition.
+#.
+Plotting and visualisation.

 While this functionality is found in non-domain specific packages such as pandas, a timeseries object in Astropy would also provide some functionality